 Each backend may also accept multiple authentication methods.
 These are selected with the dropdown under Authentication.
 Different backends support different authentication mechanisms; some specific to the backend, others are more generic.
-See External Storage Authentication mechanisms for more detailed information.
+See External Storage Authentication Mechanisms for more detailed information.

 When you select an authentication mechanism, the configuration fields change as appropriate for the mechanism.
-Some backends are not yet migrated to the new authentication mechanism system, and are displayed with a mechanism of Built-in.
-The SFTP backend, to give an example, supports both password-based authentication and public key authentication.
+The SFTP backend, for one example, supports username and password, Log-in credentials, save in session, and RSA public key.